IndomieGorengSatu/Mie/README.md

-## Did you hear about the cheese who saved the world?
-It was Legend-dairy!
+## Two peanuts were walking down the street.
+One was a salted